-In 2014, the period between surveys was typically sufficiently short (\leq 19 days) to assume that only a small number of redds became obscured from one survey to the next based on the evaluation of redd survey life during 2005 - 2014.
-To confirm this, we used the redd life model using 2014 redd loss information to estimate the number of redds constructed but then obscured between any two surveys.
-We estimated that 3 redds became obscured between surveys, most of which were during the periods between survey 1-2 and 6-7 (Table 3.1).
-From 2005-2014, 2006 remains the only year where the number of redds estimated using the redd survey life model was substantially higher (21%) than unadjusted counts due to a 37-day gap between surveys during the peak spawning period (Table 3.1).
+In 2015, the period between surveys was typically sufficiently short (\leq 14 days) to assume that only a small number of redds became obscured from one survey to the next based on the evaluation of redd survey life during 2005 - 2015.
+To confirm this, we used the redd life model using 2015 redd loss information to estimate the number of redds constructed but then obscured between any two surveys.
+We estimated that no redds became obscured between surveys (Table 3.1).
+From 2005-2015, 2006 remains the only year where the number of redds estimated using the redd survey life model was substantially higher (21%) than unadjusted counts due to a 37-day gap between surveys during the peak spawning period (Table 3.1).
 See Decker et al. 2010 for further discussion of trends in survey life.